respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 2. Burn the `.img.xz` file directly into SD card with [Etcher](https://etcher.io/) (you don't need to unzip when using Etcher).

 3. After burning, insert the SD card into the ReSpeaker Core V2.
-Power the board using the `PWR_IN` micro usb port and **do not remove the SD card while it's flashing**.
+Power the board using the `PWR_IN` micro USB port and **do not remove the SD card while it's flashing**.
+The flashing will start automatically if a valid `flasher` system image is detected in the SD card.

 4. During the flashing process, you'll see the USER1 and USER2 LEDs **blink alternately**.
 It will take about 10 minutes to complete.
-When the LEDs stop blinking (both off or both on), you can power off the board, pull out the SD card and power again.
-If the LEDs light up, that means the image was flashed to the eMMC correctly.
+When the LEDs stop blinking (both off or both on), you can power off the board, pull out the SD card and power the board again.
+If the LEDs light up, it means the image was flashed to the eMMC correctly.